danielpolk/bamazon/README.md

 1. Clone repository bamazon using the code -> _git clone https://github.com/danielpolk/bamazon.git bamazon_
 1. Open a terminal session for the directory where the application was cloned to
 1. run *npm install* to install the dependencies
-1. Use the *bamazaon.sql* file to create the databases in MySQL
+1. Use the *schema.sql* & *seeds.sql* files to create the databases in MySQL

 ## Using the Application

-There are 3 js files that can be run from a terminal session.
-Details on executing each of these is found in sections below.

-1. `node BamazonCustomer.js`
-    1. Purchase items and create an order
-1. `node BamazonManager.js`
-    1. View products
-    1. View products with low inventory
-    1. Add Inventory to a Product
-    1. Add a Product
-    1. Delete Product
-1. `node BamazonSupevisor.js`
-    1. View Product sales by Department
-    1. Add a Department

 ### General Instructions